brandur/org/drafts/skepticism.md

 went through the effort of pointing out in excruciating detail how most of the the language's traditional pain points (e.g. high barrier to entry, difficulty in hiring developers, ...) are nothing but silly myths with little basis in reality.
-The merits of these perceived pain points were left completely unaddressed.
+The merits of these perceived pain points were not discussed.
 It's not the first talk to make these sorts of points, and it certainly won't be the last.

 This got me thinking that it might be worthwhile to briefly consider how healthy skepticism, a useful tool in all parts of life, can and should also be